Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 The ATM fee itself is rarely the real problem.
 A 110 or 220 yen machine fee is annoying, but it is small compared with a card that charges 3% foreign transaction fees, adds a poor exchange-rate margin, and then charges its own overseas ATM fee on top.

 The rule that saves the most money: if the ATM asks whether to charge you in yen or your home currency, choose Japanese yen.
 Let your own card do the conversion.
 Home-currency conversion at the ATM is usually where the bad exchange rate sneaks in.
+(Note that JCB, Discover, UnionPay, American Express and Diners Club cards are not offered this currency choice at Seven Bank anyway, so this mainly matters for Visa and Mastercard.)

 Best Card Setup for Japan